minvws/nl-covid19-coronacheck-provider-docs/docs/data-structures-overview.md

 * `type`: The type of test that was used to obtain the result, see below for the value lists to use.
 * `negativeResult`: The presence of a negative result of the covid test. true when a negative result is present. false in all other situations.
 This is data minimisation: it is not necessary for the app to know whether a person is positive, only that they have had a negative test result.
 A `false` in the `negativeResult` field could either indicate a positive test, or no test at all, etc.
 * `unique`: An opaque string that is unique for this test result for this provider.
 An id for a test result could be used, or something that's derived/generated randomly.
 The signing service will use this unique id to ensure that it will only sign each test result once.
 (It is added to a simple strike list)
+* `isSpecimen`: A boolean indicating if the reponse is a specimen (fake).
+This is used for test purposes in a production environment.
+E.g. on non-production environments this should always be set to true.

 #### Authoritative data sources for values